knokko/vk-compressor/README.md

 - a [BC1 image compressor](bc1/docs.md) using a compute shader
 - a [BC4 image compressor](bc4/docs.md) using a compute shader
 - a [wrapper of a BC7 image compressor](bc7/docs.md)
+Note that this one does not work on all Linux distro's, and that it may require `sudo apt install libomp-dev`
 - a ['kim1' image compressor](kim1/docs.md), decompressor, and sampler.
 The 'kim1' format is a format that I invented for small images where many pixels have the same color as another pixel.